-We look forward to welcoming you to the 2017 Charleston Heritage Symposium.
-Limited to 80 patrons, the Symposium offers a delightful spring weekend in this historic South Carolina seaport renowned for its landmark buildings, magnificent homes and gracious hospitality.
+We look forward to welcoming you to the 2019 Charleston Heritage Symposium.
+Limited to 80 patrons, the Symposium offers a delightful flower-filled spring weekend in this historic South Carolina seaport renowned for its landmark buildings, magnificent homes, and gracious hospitality.

 Symposium Registration and Opening Night Reception: